bgamari/ghc-wiki-import/building/cross-compiling/i-os.md

 This will create (in this example) **haskell.a**.

-### 7. Set up Xcode
+### 8. Set up your Xcode project for Haskell

-Create a new skeleton Xcode project using the wizard, and make sure it runs on your device.
 Now configure it as follows:

 - Click on the top node in the project tree, then go to the **Build Settings** tab.
 Set **Dead Code Stripping** to **No**.
 This is needed because GHC generates "tables next to code", and without this setting, Xcode thinks the tables are dead code and strips them, causing a crash.